-While coaxial cables are specifically designed to meet a certain application, intending certain advantages while compromising on other limitations, all types of coaxial cable have the same basic design made of three components, conductor, insulation and shielding.
+While coaxial cables are specifically designed to meet a certain application, intending certain advantages while compromising on other limitations, all types of coaxial cables have the same basic design made of three components, conductor, insulation, and shielding.
 All the layers of coaxial cables share the same axis, hence the name coaxial.
 Different layers can vary in the material used and thickness.

 The amount of resistance offered by cable to the flow of electric current is called impedance and it is measured in the units of Ohm

 Coaxial Cables are most frequently divided on the basis of their impedance.

 - 50 Ohm has its application in data and wireless communication i.e, two-way communication systems, RF & Microwave transmissions, data transmission, and M&C applications.